salman-mukhtar/deploye-dotnet-core-mvc-app-to-google-cloud-using-traefic-and-letsencypt/README.md

 | ------------------------------------------------------------------- |

-Check the image ID using
+Check the images ID using

 ```
 docker images